Brighton College UK Guide: Reviews, Ranking, Fees And More

 “At Brighton College, our ethos is very much about sport for everyone.
 We cater for all pupils, and for those who enjoy competitive games we are one of the leading sporting schools in England.” – Brighton College

 Brighton encourages all pupils to take up sports as it helps pupils develop teamwork and life skills which brings success and resilience beyond school life.
 Brighton wants all students to enjoy sport, regardless of their ability.
 Time and attention are devoted to those who are less confident as well as those with more experience for them to prosper in it.

-Brighton is in the final stages of completing their new £55 million School of Science and Sport, due to open at the start of 2020.
-Based alongside our Home Ground, this school will provide with a basketball court; a running track; and break out spaces for physical education state-of-the-art training opportunities.
+Brighton had just launched its £55 million School of Science and Sport.
+Positioned alongside the school’s Home Ground, this space will provide with a basketball court; a running track; and break out spaces for physical education state-of-the-art training opportunities.